emilypx/appfair.github.io/index.md

 ### How do I use git and GitHub?

-There are a multitude of resources availabl.
+There are a multitude of resources available online for both `git` (the source control management tool), and `GitHub`, the service that hosts both free and commercial git repositories and provides related services.
 A good starting point is GitHub's [Hello World](https://guides.github.com/activities/hello-world/) tutorial.
+Fluency with git will be important for managing your app's lifecycle.

 ### How do I fork the `appfair/App` repository?